-Gillies, SA, McIntosh, SR & Henry, RJ 2007, ‘Fortification of plant folate genes in rice’, Plant and Animal Genomes Conference XV, San Diego USA, 13-17 January.
+Gillies, SA, McIntosh, SR & Henry, RJ 2007, ‘Fortification of plant folate genes in rice’, paper presented to Plant and Animal Genomes Conference XV, San Diego USA, 13-17 January.